Chapter in this post:

 THIS OFFER IS VALID FOR 72 HOURS AFTER RECEIVING THIS MESSAGE

-The first source is Malwarebytes, a provider of protection software that works in a similar way to an antivirus app.
-Except that besides viruses, it also finds other scripts and malware (Trojans, adware, etc.).
-On the Objective-See website you will find two free programs, “BlockBlock” and “RansomWhere?”, Which are advertised in the summary of the linked article with the fact that they have even recognized OSX.ThiefQuest, although they are still using this type of ransomware were not familiar.
+The first source is Malwarebytes, a provider of protection software that works similar to an antivirus app.
+Except that in addition to viruses, it also finds other scripts and malware (trojans, Adware, Etc.).
+On the Objective-See website you will find two free programs, "BlockBlock" and "RansomWhere?", which are advertised in the summary of the linked article as having even recognized OSX.ThiefQuest, although they are still dealing with this type of ransomware were not familiar.